ChaoticWeaponry/AD5M_HardwareReplacement/README.md

 -M3 thread inserts
 -Various M3 screws (coarse/plastic thread)
 -Various M2 screws (coarse/plastic thread)
+-Various JST XH, PH and MX connectors/pins (MX for the part-fan)
 -12, 16, 18, 22 and 24 gauge wiring (longest lengths will be 18 and 24 gauge for the toolhead harness)
 -A LOT of a robust filament that can handle stress and heat (I used PETG-CF)